Amishakul/Amishakul/README.md

 - 👋 Hi, I’m @Amisha Kulkarni
-- 🌱 I'm a JavaScript MERN and Java Full Stack Web Developer.
+- 🌱 I'm a JavaScript MERN and Java Full Stack Developer.
 - 💞️ I’m looking to collaborate on ...
 Web Development and Java projects (front-end and Back-end)
 - 📫 How to reach me ... cm.a.56.amisha.kulkarni@gmail.com